 The lecture is free to attend, with all staff, students and members of the public welcome, we ask you to please email firstname.lastname@example.org so we can confirm numbers.

-by Sir Paul Nurse, President of the Royal Society and winner of the Nobel Prize for Physiology or Medicine in 2001.
+"Great Ideas of Biology".
+Sir Paul Nurse, President of the Royal Society and winner of the Nobel Prize for Physiology or Medicine in 2001.
 In 2016 he was elected to be the Chancellor of the University of Bristol.